wsxqaza12/Comparison-of-LLM-Specifications/README.md

-# AI Language Models Overview
+# Comparison of LLM Specifications

 ## Introduction
 Welcome to this comprehensive overview of the current landscape of AI language models.
 This document is designed to be a living resource that captures the specifications and release details of various large-scale language models developed by leading technology companies.